Get to know Budgewoi

 Take a look at what is around the corner from Budgewoi

 Entry to the Munmorah State Conservation Area is just a five-minute drive from Budgewoi town centre.
 This National Park so much to offer with glorious, undeveloped beaches, conveniently located campgrounds, stunning headland views and a number of tranquil picnic spots.
 Highlights include Birdie, Frazer and Bongon Beaches, Palms Picnic Area, Wybung Head Lookout and Frazer Campground.
-For the adventurous types, there’s some fascinating caves in this area too, accessible only at low tide – a real hidden gem of the Coast.
+For the adventurous types, book a personalised yacht sailing tour from Summerland Point, or explore a real hidden gem of the Coast - the fascinating Ghosties Caves accessible only at low tide.

 A little taste of Budgewoi...